 Details

-Port height vector for enabled input ports A and B. Parameters Height vector for inlets A and B is a vector of values corresponding to the height of each input port starting from port A. Each element of this vector must be greater than or equal to 0.
+Vector of port heights for enabled input ports A and B. The parameters Height vector for inlets A and B is a vector of values corresponding to the height of each input port starting from port A. Each element of this vector must be greater than or equal to 0.

 Dependencies

-To use this parameter, set the parameters to Number of inlets one of the values: 2.
+To use this parameter, set the Number of inlets parameters to the value of 2.

 Default value